Retinal Detachment: Diagnosis and Treatment

 - You might see floaters and flashing lights for a few weeks after surgery.
 You may also notice the bubble in your eye.

-- Your sight should begin to improve about four weeks after surgery.
+- Your sight should begin to improve about four to six weeks after surgery.
 It could take months after surgery for your vision to stop changing.
 Also, your retina may still be healing for a year or more after surgery.
 How much your vision improves depends on the damage the detachment caused to the cells of the retina.